-Job Description & Duties Set up, operate, and maintain the electronic equipment used to transmit radio and television programs.
+Job Description: Set up, operate, and maintain the electronic equipment used to transmit radio and television programs.
 Control audio equipment to regulate volume level and quality of sound during radio and television broadcasts.
 Operate transmitter to broadcast radio or television programs.

 - Develop employee work schedules.

-Broadcast Technicians state the following job skills are important in their day-to-day work.
+When polled, Broadcast Technicians say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.